 I would suggest making a reservation before you arrive in Santorini at one of the many restaurants you can watch the sunset from in Oia, Fira, and Pyrgos.
 The sunsets in Santorini are unique and extraordinary.

-Of course, this is the place of incredibly fresh seafood, grilled octopus, and sea bass that seems to be on all the menus, and it was delicious.
-They love their sea bass and other white fish, which is always the most expensive item on the menu as it is priced based on weight.
+Of course, this is the place for incredibly fresh seafood, grilled octopus, and sea bass, which seems to be on all the menus, and it was delicious.
+They love their sea bass and other white fish, which are always the most expensive items on the menu as they are priced based on weight.
 We tried it in Santorini, and I expected it to be exceptional.
 It was pretty good but not worth the cost.

 Santorini is known for its cherry tomatoes, which are incredible and fresh, as you are right at the source.
 The tomato fritters are to die for.
 Seek them out.